-Barely an hour’s flight from London, and with a population of over two million, Paris holds a remarkable amount of amazing and awe-inspiring facts for those looking to start a conversation, impress a paramour (from the French par amour), or just expand their knowledge.
+Barely an hour’s flight from London, and with a population of over two million, Paris holds a remarkable amount of amazing and awe-inspiring facts for those looking to start a conversation, impress a paramour (from the French par amour), or expand their knowledge.
 So enjoy these interesting facts about Paris.

 Facts About Paris – The City of Light